rblack42/Blog/content/2014/12/06/Hangertalk.rst

 Pilots love to sit around and tell tall tales of their flying experiences.
-I guess I am no exception, so here are a few of my flying tales.
+I guess I am no exception, so here are a few more of my flying tales.

 Solo
 ****